Types of dogs: the Portuguese Water Dog

 The "main founder" of the modern Portuguese Water Dog is a dog called Leo, which was owned by a wealthy Portuguese businessman named Vasco Pinsud in the 1930s.
 It is believed that more than half of all Portuguese Water Dog breeds can be traced back to the Leo dog.

 The Portuguese Water Dog spread widely in the states in the early seventies of the last century with the establishment of the Portuguese Water Dog Club in America, and although it is still known for its water-loving tendencies, the Portuguese Water Dog is respected today for its love as pets, where it possesses worthy traits.
 They are currently ranked 51 out of the 192 breeds recognized by the American Kennel Club.
+Caring for a Portuguese Water Dog

 The Portuguese Water Dog are high-energy working dogs that require regular exercise to not be bored.
 In addition to regular walking (and plenty of swimming, if possible!), Portuguese Water dogsthrive in training-based activities such as agility, diving, docking, remedial work, and obedience.
+And long daily walks, along with plenty of play time and brain-strengthening activities, to keep the Portuguese Water Dog at its best both mentally and physically.

 Although the Portuguese Water Dog does not shed a hair, this type of dog needs regular - and often extensive - grooming.
 The fur should be brushed two to three times a week and trimmed once a month to prevent the hair from getting tangled or frizzy.
 For Portuguese Water dogswho spend long time swimming, care must be taken to properly clean their skin, fur, and ears to prevent infection or inflammation from salt or chemicals.